git/git.github.io/rev_news/drafts/edition-113.md

   Yuri suggested using a virtual machine to avoid a self-mount.

   Gabor Gombas replied to Yuri reporting the results of his tests.
-He got a "Directory not empty", or a "Device or resource busy" error message when he used `git clean -dfx`, but he also got no error message when using `git clean -df`.
+He got a "Directory not empty" or a "Device or resource busy" error message when he used `git clean -dfx`, but he also got no error message when using `git clean -df`.